Oran901/OranDevOpsPortfolio/README.md

 ### Infrastructure as Code (IaC)
 - Terraform is used to manage AWS infrastructure with a modular setup.
 - Provisions resources such as EKS clusters, VPC, RDS, and other required components.
+- Cluster Autoscaling with Karpenter and HPA:
+   - **Karpenter** is deployed using Terraform to enable efficient scaling of EKS clusters by dynamically provisioning and terminating nodes based on workload demands.
+   - **Horizontal Pod Autoscaler (HPA)** is configured to automatically scale application pods based on CPU, memory, or custom metrics.
+   - Together, Karpenter and HPA ensure seamless autoscaling at both the infrastructure and application levels.

 ### Monitoring and Logging
 - **Prometheus** and **Grafana** for monitoring: